nextflow-io/nextflow/docs/awscloud.rst

   `S3 storage <https://aws.amazon.com/s3/>`_.

-The ``aws`` tool can either be included in container image(s) used by your pipeline execution or installed in a custom AMI that need to used in place of the default AMI when configuring the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.
+The ``aws`` tool can either be included in container image(s) used by your pipeline execution or installed in a custom AMI that needs to used in place of the default AMI when configuring the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.

 The latter approach is preferred  because it allows the use of existing Docker images without the need to add the AWS CLI tool to them.

-Moreover AWS Batch uses the default ECS instance AMI, which has only a 22 GB storage volume which may not be enough for real world data analysis pipelines.
+.. warning:: AWS Batch uses the default ECS instance AMI, which has only a 22 GB storage volume which may not be enough for real world data analysis pipelines.

+See the section below to learn how to create a custom AWS Batch custom AMI.

 Custom AMI
 ----------